Bookmark and Share

 Surrogacy Agreement: The surrogacy agreement is the agreement which sets out that the surrogate will carry the child and then hand it over to the intended parents.
 It often also includes provision for payment of expenses to the surrogate and so on.
 In English law this is not enforceable.

-Full surrogacy (also gestational surrogacy or host method): It is now possible and in many countries the most common way to arrange a surrogacy practically to have an egg donor, fertilise the eggs in vitro with the sperm of the intended father (or one of the intended fathers in a gay couple or from a sperm donor) and implant the embryo(s) into the surrogate.
+Gestational surrogacy (also host or full surrogacy) This is now possible, and in many countries the most common way to arrange a surrogacy.
+With this method the intended mother’s eggs or eggs from an egg donor are fertilised in vitro with the sperm of the intended father (or one of the intended fathers in a gay couple or from a sperm donor) and the embryo (grown for a few days in vitro) is then implanted into the surrogate.
+This is the only way commercial surrogacy is done in many countries, such as the US.
 There are various advantages to this including:

 International surrogacy: If the surrogate and the intended parents live in different countries (or are domiciled or nationals of different countries), complicated questions of international law arise.
 They are particularly complex because there are no international treaties between countries about surrogacy, as there are, for instance, about divorce, child abduction or adoption.
 Please see the page on international surrogacy for further details.